murrayjason/lc-howto/README.md

 Greetings!
 We listen to a mystery album together on Twitter every Sunday at 8 pm GMT.
 [Join us](https://twitter.com/listeningclub) and search the `#listeningclub` hash tag for the action.

-To get our weekly pick: Each Sunday, and sometime before we start, the Listening Club twitter account announces that the day’s music pick is ready to download.
-Download the pick from [our site](https://thelisteningclub.blogspot.com), and set it up in your music player, in time to play/listen along.
+To get our weekly pick: Each Sunday, the [Listening Club](https://twitter.com/listeningclub) twitter account announces that the day’s music pick is ready to download from [our site](https://thelisteningclub.blogspot.com).
+Get it and set it up in your music player in time to play/listen along.

 More info?
 Check out the other chapters here.